akariba/Materials-1/README.md

 Maximum Connector Group Size is important.

+For example:

-For example, if one registered address or service provider connects hundreds of entities, the definition must be able to suppress meaningless mass relationships.
+If one registered address, agent, guarantor, service provider, or other connector links hundreds of entities, the definition must be able to prevent meaningless mass relationships.

 ==================================================
 STEP 7 — RELATIONSHIP TYPES
 ==================================================

-Expose existing supported relationship synthesis rather than implementing random new types.
+Expose existing supported relationship synthesis rather than implementing arbitrary new types.

 Prioritize: